TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ![system_response_plots_sine_reference_increased_gains_with_torque_limits_with_2degintegrator_300s_cycle](https://github.com/user-attachments/assets/1763f1d4-2cb0-4470-aefb-9f71d76ba612)

-#### Single Axis PID Controller Manual Tuning for a Piecewise Reference Trajectory
+#### Single Axis Attitude PID Controller Manual Tuning for a Piecewise Reference Trajectory
 The plot below shows a rigid body rotating about a single axis with the same PID controller in the scenario above to control the rigid body to follow a desired piecewise reference angle trajectory with a 150s slew time and desired final reference angle of 60 deg.
 The piecewise reference angle trajectory contains an acceleration phase (35% duration of slew), coast phase (30% duration of slew), and decceleration phase (35% duration of slew).

 ![system_response_plots_angle_reference_trajectory_60Deg_150sec_35%accel_30%coast_35%decel](https://github.com/user-attachments/assets/62481f8d-a613-45cc-aee4-9ef57999e3e1)